YanaRGeorgieva/mesh-simplification/README.md

     * Then you run the script via the command palette "Blender: Run Script"

 3. There is a third option involving the `load_file` and `output_file` methods for files (supports whatever the [trimesh](https://trimesh.org/index.html#) library supports).
 In this case you can run the program in a terminal (I am sorry but for now you have to hardcode the paths to the files).

+4. A fourth option using the CLI scripts found in the .src folder.

 ## TODOs:
  - Optimize code more;